scoutapp/scout_statsd_ruby/README.md

 | Metric Name | Type | Description |
 | - | - | - |
-web.duration_ms | histogram | The total duration of web requests in milliseconds job.duration_ms | histogram | The total duration of background jobs (Sidekiq, DelayedJob, etc.) in milliseconds web.error_count | counter | A count of web requests that throw an exception job.error_count | counter | A count of background jobs that throw an exception web.queue_time_ms | gauge | The [time spent in request queuing](http://help.apm.scoutapp.com/#request-queuing) in milliseconds
+web.duration_ms | timer | The total duration of web requests in milliseconds job.duration_ms | timer | The total duration of background jobs (Sidekiq, DelayedJob, etc.) in milliseconds web.error_count | counter | A count of web requests that throw an exception job.error_count | counter | A count of background jobs that throw an exception web.queue_time_ms | gauge | The [time spent in request queuing](http://help.apm.scoutapp.com/#request-queuing) in milliseconds